 Thank you.
 Next question comes from the line of Maurice Patrick from Barclays.
 Please go ahead.

-Good morning guys and thanks for hosting the call on the question today.
-Just one question really around your value versus volume.
-It seemed pretty clear over the last few quarters you wanted to pivot the company more towards value, maybe rather than just volume approach in the past.
-But in your statement today you seem to indicate a desire to increase the market activities to get a platform for growth in 2022.
+Good morning, guys, and thanks for hosting the call on questions today.
+Just one question really around your value versus volume question.
+I mean, it seemed pretty clear over the last few quarters you've been wanting to pivot the company more towards value, maybe rather than just volume approach in the past.
+But in your statement today, you seem to indicate a desire to sort of increase the market activities to get a platform for growth in 2022.
 So maybe just a few thoughts around that value versus volume trade-off and how you're thinking about that.
-Thank you.

 That's great.
 Thank you.